 If your next salon appointment takes you into ash blonde territory, subbing in a purple shampoo and conditioner twice a week is a must to keep your hue brass-free.
 Zabel loves Redken Color Extend Blondage Shampoo and Conditioner.
 This toning and strengthening system will help keep your blonde brighter and healthier.

 Any color service might make your strands look and feel weaker—particularly if your colorist uses bleach to lift your color.
 That’s why you should use a quality hair mask once a week to rejuvenate your strands a bit between touch-ups.
 Redken Color Extend Magnetics Mega Mask is a two-in-one hair mask that is both a treatment and care extender designed specifically for the color care of your color-treated hair.

-Now that you have the full breakdown on highlights versus lowlights, you’re ready to decide which one is right for you.
+Now that you have the full breakdown on highlights versus lowlights, you’re ready to head to your next color appointment.

 Interested in trying highlights or lowlights for yourself?
-Use our salon locator to book an appointment at a salon near you.
+Use our salon locator to book an appointment with a stylist near you.